Free Initial Assessment

 Shared Care Orders have symbolic importance because the wording puts parents on an equal footing.
 A Child Arrangements Order states that a child will ‘live with’ one parent and ‘spend time with’ the other, which can make the latter parent feel less important.
 Although, in reality, parents share equal parental responsibility for their child, this wording can influence how each parent perceives their role.

-With a Child Arrangements Order, the parent the child lives with can take a child out of the country for less than a month without seeking the other parent’s consent.
-However, the parent the child ‘spends time with’ must seek permission from the other.
-When a Shared Care Order is in place parents are equal because neither parent can take their child out of the country without the written consent of the other.
+A parent with a Child Arrangements Order can take their child out of the country for less than a month without the other parent’s consent.
+In contrast, the parent with whom the child ‘spends time’ must seek permission.
+For Shared Care Orders, both parents need written consent to take the child abroad.
+The court can include a clause in a Child Arrangements Order allowing both parents to take the child out of the country for less than a month without needing written consent.

 Since the court can remove any unwanted consequences of a Child Arrangements Order, the main function of a Shared Care Order is the principle.
 The wording of a Shared Care Order challenges traditional thinking about a mother’s and father’s roles in their child’s life and highlights that both parents have equal status.